alpacahq/alpaca-trade-api-js/README.md

 }
 ```
 ### Data API - Crypto
-All the endpoints are similar to the stock API.
+All the functions are similar to the stock ones.
 #### Trades
 * `getCryptoTrades`
 * `getLatestCryptoTrade`